 In case you are desirous of staying back and work here in South Africa, you will need a work permit.
 The permit can be obtained by getting a job offer for a position that has no native applicants.
 In some highly specialized fields and on gaining advanced qualifications, a job offer is not mandatory and one may still get a work permit.

-South Africans have a colorful nightlife, almost similar to that of the western countries.
-There are bars and night clubs to suit different tastes and budget.
+South Africans have a colourful nightlife, almost similar to that of the western countries.
+There are bars and nightclubs to suit different tastes and budget.
 The restaurants offer every cuisine, from the traditional to the most exotic.
 Like most African countries, dance and music are part and parcel of the life of South Africans.

 Cost of Living for Students

 As an English speaking country, South Africa is considerably cheaper than most others in Western Europe, North America and Australia.
 The tuition fees may cost anywhere from 2,000 to 5,000 US dollar a year depending upon the course and the college you are seeking admission.
 The undergraduate programs are generally more costly; almost double that of the master's programs.
 Compared to the public universities, the private ones are a bit on the higher side.

 There aren't too many scholarships for Indian students coming to South Africa for their higher studies.
 Most of the scholarships are meant for students who come from the South African Development Countries (SADC).
 There are 15 member states from Africa, who make the SADC grouping.
 You may, however, try to obtain a scholarship from Commonwealth Scholarships that are available to citizens who are from the Commonwealth countries like India.
 Otherwise, you will have to self-finance your study in South Africa or apply for a study loan from your own country.
 You may also inquire from the universities directly, regarding the availability of any scholarships or bursaries (as they say in South Africa) for students from non-SADC countries.